Lukkit/docs.lukkit.net/events/event-list/entity.md

 # Entity

-Events relating to entities, excluding some directly referencing some more specific entity types.
+Events related to enetities, excluding some that reference entities in a more specific manner.

 | Event| Description |
 | --- | --- |